pedmiston/data-design-patterns/design-patterns/egg-projects/README.md

     3 directories, 5 files

+## Optional quest: write a bash script

-The steps can be automated by creating a simple bash script:
+The steps to making a new egg project can be automated by creating a simple bash script:

 ```bash
 touch newegg     # create an empty file "newegg"